-Claude Cowork for Fractional Executives: A Practical Setup Guide
+Claude Cowork for Small Businesses: A Practical Setup Guide

-If you run a fractional practice, you already know the bottleneck.
+If you run a small business, you already know the bottleneck.
 You bill for strategic thinking, but most of your week disappears into status updates, CRM hygiene, deck building, and chasing invoices.
 Claude Cowork closes that gap.
-With the new Anthropic Small Business Plugin, a solo founder or fractional leader can offload the operational drag and spend more hours on the work clients actually pay for.
+With the new Anthropic Small Business Plugin, a solo founder, consultant, or fractional executive can offload the operational drag and spend more hours on the work clients actually pay for.

-This is a practical setup guide for fractional executives and solopreneurs who want to reclaim valuable hours and increase productivity.
-If you want the strategy side of this conversation, learn more about how I support fractionals here.
+This is a practical setup guide for service-based founders who want to reclaim valuable hours and increase productivity.

 Why Claude Cowork Matters for a Fractional Practice

-Growing a fractional practice has a ceiling problem.
+Growing a business solo or with a lean team has a ceiling problem.
 Every new client adds admin volume that scales linearly with revenue.
 Claude Cowork runs on your desktop, reads from your file system, and connects to the tools you already pay for.
 That means the AI does not just answer questions; it does actual work.
-For a fractional CMO running three retainers or a fractional sales leader managing pipelines across five accounts, that distinction is the difference between a $20K month and a $40K month.

 Step 1: Install the Anthropic Small Business Plugin